RedHatInsights/insights-remediations/README.md

     This remediation type is used by the Vulnerability application.
     A single [generic template](https://github.com/RedHatInsights/insights-remediations/blob/master/src/templates/static/vulnerabilities/cves.yml), which remediates the given set of CVEs by upgrading relevant packages, is used.

+1. Erratum-based

+    This remediation type is used by the System Patch Manager application.
+    A single [generic template](https://github.com/RedHatInsights/insights-remediations/blob/master/src/templates/static/patchman/errata.yml), which remediates the given set of erratum by upgrading relevant packages, is used.

 1. SCAP Security Guide (SSG)

     This remediation type is used by the Compliance application.